-The STI for Mr Scott for 2021-22 was set at an STI target value of 30% of the KMP's base annual salary package (\$250,000 per annum exclusive of superannuation commencing 1 September 2021).
-The STI was set as performance rights under the Company's EIP at 290,000 performance rights (potential reward value of STI at time of setting \$57,740) after pro-rata for the performance measurement period.
+The STI for Mr Scott for 2022-23 was set at an STI target value of 30% of the KMP's base annual salary package (\$250,000 per annum exclusive of superannuation commencing 1 September 2021).
+The STI was set as performance rights under the Company's EIP at 234,000 performance rights (potential reward value of STI at time of setting \$74,880).
 Details of the performance measurement criteria are detailed above.